codio/knowledge/source/instructors/admin/sandboxes.rst

 About Sandboxes
 ---------------

-Sandboxes provide time‑boxed, ephemeral **AWS Management Console environments** that expire automatically.
-A sandbox's permissions are defined by a template and can range from full administrator access to least‑privileged roles, depending on need.
+Sandboxes provide time-boxed, ephemeral **AWS Management Console environments** that expire automatically.
+A sandbox's permissions are defined by a template and can range from full administrator access to least-privileged roles, depending on need.
 When a sandbox's duration ends, access is revoked and all resources created inside the sandbox are cleaned up automatically—no user action required.

 .. important::